Vanagon Fuel Efficiency

 Get your Vanagon’s wheels aligned every few years.

 Increasing fuel mileage is doable using these methods, but don’t expect miracles.
 Vanagons are neither light nor aerodynamic.
 That’s the problem.
-For a vehicle that can double as a backcountry camper 18 mpg isn’t too shabby.
-And you probably know that manual transmissions get slightly better fuel economy than automatics.
+For a vehicle that can double as a backcountry camper 18 or so mpg isn’t too shabby in the city or on the highway.

 Most Class B motorhomes don’t do anything close to 18.
 So consider yourself lucky.